COUNT_DISTINCT

 COUNT_DISTINCT(VALUE)

-The field you want to count.
-An integer
+VALUE: The field you want to count.

+Duplicate field values are not counted.
 For example: for values: "a, b, c, c, c, b" the distinct count would be 3, because the values "b" and "c" repeat and only get counted once.
+NULLs are not counted.

 [